This text is translated into Russian by google automatic human level neural machine.

 Technologically advanced countries with powerful military-industrial complex (China, the United States, Russia) will strive to possess fundamentally new models of weapons and military equipment (laser and electromagnetic weapons, combat autonomous systems), reconnaissance, communications and command and control capabilities, as well as enhance capabilities in strategic areas transfer (the ability in a short time to build up a military grouping in any region of the world) in order to achieve a qualitative superiority over the likely enemy or adversaries.

 In addition, active military-political rivalry in space and cyberspace will lead to the deployment by the leading states of orbital strike groups, the constant development and improvement of cyber-defense and cyber-attack facilities.
 At the same time, the existing regulatory legal uncertainty of the functioning of space and cyberspace will persist until a certain period.

 The military-political leadership of all the leading states of the Asia-Pacific region in the formulation and implementation of military policy and specific areas of development of the armed forces will have to take into account the factor of global climate change, entailing an increase in the number of natural disasters and natural disasters, which in absolute majority will be of interstate and even regional nature .

-Under these conditions, the state or group of states has the resources and resources to respond quickly to crises and catastrophes outside the national territory, including carrying out work with a large number of refugees or affected persons (evacuation, accommodation, food and medical provision) in a short time, infrastructure, the creation of a temporary system of social support for the population of the affected areas or states provides them with ample opportunities to influence the socio-political Regional processes.
+In these conditions, the presence of a state or a group of states with the forces and resources that make it possible to quickly respond to crises and disasters outside the national territory, including carrying out in a short time work with a large number of refugees or injured persons (evacuation, accommodation, food and medical support), recovery infrastructure, the creation of a temporary system of social support for the population of the affected regions or states provides them with extensive opportunities to influence socio-political processes of a regional scale.

 Thus, the armed forces of the future will be more compact, mobile and universal, ready to conduct combat operations in all spheres and environments, accomplish tasks completely uncharacteristic of them at the present stage.